 How an IRA Qualified Charitable Distribution Works

 - Reach out to your IRA plan administrator or account custodian to make a gift from your IRA to WCBR (not the Foundation for this particular giving vehicle).
 Your IRA funds will then be directly transferred to the Foundation to help continue our important work.

-- You may designate your gift to the area greatest need or one of the Philanthropic Areas to Support.
+- You may designate your gift to the area greatest need or an area of interest.
 Please contact us to discuss your options.

 - To benefit in the current year, complete your Qualified Charitable Distribution (QCD) gift before December 31 – allow two to three weeks for processing by your custodian.